Loading

 Answer

-March in Oaxaca is warm, slightly humid, and mostly sunny.
+March in Oaxaca is warm/hot, humid, and mostly sunny.
 Daytime temperatures around 82–86°F (28–30°C) with a feeling of 90°F and cooler evenings around 51–56°F (11–14°C).
 Keep in mind some places don't run the A/C, so pack accordingly.
 We recommend packing: -Light, breathable clothing for daytime -A sweater or light jacket for the evening -Comfortable shoes for walking and dancing -Sun protection (hat, sunglasses, sunscreen) -Mosquito repellent as there can be mosquitoes

 Question